Endocrine-disrupting chemicals reduce the production of hormones in the endocrine glands

 - metabolic disorders

-Endocrine disruptors can also be found in plastic bottles and containers, liners of metal food cans, detergents, food, pesticides, and other cosmetics, such as body lotion and sunscreen.
+Endocrine disruptors can also be found in plastic bottles and containers, liners of metal food cans, detergents, food, pesticides, and other cosmetics, such as body lotion.
 Therefore, exposure in women does not occur only from using chemical hair relaxers.
 Our contact with these toxic chemicals may occur through diet, air, skin, and water.
 Avoiding using the previously listed products is highly recommended to limit exposure to endocrine-disrupting chemicals.

 File your toxic hair relaxer claim with our specialized legal assistance

-If you have been using chemical hair relaxers and now have a diagnosis of uterine cancer, endometriosis, or ovarian cancer, we strongly encourage you to contact our law firm, which has been handling toxic exposure and defective product cases for over 30 years.
+If you have been using chemical hair relaxers and now have a diagnosis of uterine cancer or ovarian cancer, we strongly encourage you to contact our law firm, which has been handling toxic exposure and defective product cases for over 30 years.
 Our attorneys will help you find out whether you are eligible to file a toxic hair relaxer claim.
 The only documents we will request are your medical records and evidence of your use of hair relaxers, such as receipts or hair salon bills.

 Since we know how difficult struggling with a serious disease can be, our compassionate legal team will make sure your involvement in the process will be minimal, and they will gladly take care of the most complex aspects of it on your behalf.
 If you are too ill to participate in the legal process, a family member can step in and help you.
 Finally, it is important to know that we work on a contingency fee basis, meaning you will not have to pay anything unless we obtain compensation for you.